Factbox - Kobe Steel's data fabrication leaves manufacturers scrambling

 Fujitsu Ltd (6702.T) said Kobe Steel is not a direct supplier and that it was checking the situation with its own suppliers.

-The Nikkei also said the following companies have been supplied with affected products from Kobe Steel.
+The Nikkei also said the following foreign companies have been supplied with affected products from Kobe Steel.

 Reporting by Sam Nussey, Yuka Obayashi, Osamu Tsukimori, Joe White, Hyunjoo Jin; Editing by Aaron Sheldrick, Shri Navaratnam and Sherry Jacob-Phillips